Chapter 3: General Provisions, Section 4: Scope of Work

 - Other records of geotechnical data obtained by Caltrans’ investigation of subsurface conditions

-- Other records of data available to the contractor prior to the bid opening
+- Other records of data available to the contractor before bid opening

 - An examination of site conditions above ground

-Examples of differing site conditions that are Type 1 include the following: conditions that are unknown, shown or not shown in the plans; groundwater elevations lower or higher; quantity, strength, and sizes of rocks; soil type and contour that is difficult to excavate; as-built conditions different from the plans; and inaccurate log of test borings and boring locations.
+Examples of differing site conditions that are Type 1 include: conditions that are unknown, shown or not shown in the plans; groundwater elevations lower or higher; quantity, strength, and sizes of rocks; soil type and contour that is difficult to excavate; as-built conditions different from the plans; and inaccurate log of test borings and boring locations.

 The following are examples that are not differing site conditions: changes that occur after bidding or contract award, such as flooding, normal water table variations, landslides, illegal dumping, and weather-related events.

 Consider the following to determine whether a differing site condition is Type 1: